The Tivoli Project: Unprecedented Residential Design

 Aluminum composite material would solve all these problems, “But other ACM manufacturers I approached were hesitant to get involved for fear of litigation,“ McNall said.
 “A lot of manufacturers run the other way when you say you want to use their material in a different way.
 But ALPOLIC said, ‘Let’s make this happen.
 How can we help you?’”

 The Tivoli project is the first time ALPOLIC® materials have been used in such an unconventional system.
 ACM proved to be the ideal material because it’s much lighter and more stable than aluminum sheet and can be easily fabricated into limitless shapes using CNC.
-The Valspar Valflon® architectural coating eliminated any need for custom painting.
+The Sherwin Williams (formerly Valspar) Valflon® architectural coating eliminated any need for custom painting.
 “ALPOLIC® materials already have this beautiful factory finish that will last a very long time,” McNall said, “and the ability to make these flower forms without damaging it is very big deal and very cost-effective for us.”

 The façade’s unusual hanging system required sign-off from the LA Department of Building and Safety.
 The ALPOLIC team performed the necessary testing and documentation to obtain Los Angeles Research Report (LARR) approval, which certifies that alternative materials are equivalent or better than materials specified in the building code in terms of quality, fire resistance, strength, effectiveness, durability and safety.

 “Without that, we would have been dead in the water,” McNall said.
 “When ALPOLIC got the LARR number, that took away a lot of the anxiety about the project.”
 With the LARR number in hand, and by providing ample redundancies in the riveting system plus the addition of trusses for stability in high winds, McNall was able to win Building Department approval.